iTalantaAcademy-kakuma-1/group-5-rep/planning/backlog.md

-As a user, On the front page i would like to see tabs which function independently. some of the tabs include;
+**MUST HAVE** As a user i would like to see a title when i login to the website As a user, On the front page i would like to see tabs which function independently. some of the tabs include;